Ran Harnevo: Biography

 Harnevo was born in Neve Monosson in 1975.
 He studied at Mikif Yehud High School.
-He served as a combat navigator in the Air Force and was an instructor at the flight school and commander of a navigation course.
-In that capacity he also signed the notorious 2003 pilots letter, in which several dozen IAF pilots declared they would refuse to fly missions involving IDF operations in Judea and Samaria.
-Consequently, Gen. Dan Halutz, then Commander of the IAF, reportedly relieved Harnevo from his post at the flight school.
+He served as a combat navigator (WSO) in the Air Force and was an instructor at the IAF flight school and commander of the combat navigation course.
+In that capacity, he signed the 2003 pilots letter, in which several dozen IAF pilots declared they would refuse to fly missions involving IDF operations in Judea and Samaria.
+Consequently, Gen. Dan Halutz, then Commander of the IAF, reportedly relieved Harnevo from his command post at the flight school.

 He studied for a bachelor's degree in philosophy and computer science and at the same time wrote articles on the "Bama Hadasha" website.
 He left before finishing his degree to work as a journalist and editor of a local newspaper, "Tel Aviv".
 He left his job as a journalist after a critical and incisive interview with a senior minister was edited and rewritten without his knowledge.
 He then worked on the aerospace industry's drone project in offshore drilling in Angola.

 Between 2008 and 2021 he lived in New York City.
 In 2021 he returned to live in Israel.

 Harnevo is married and has two children.